Cinnamon and Kale

 • ½ teaspoon ground cumin

-• ½ cup torn basil or use coriander or parsley
+• ½ cup torn basil or use coriander, parsley, or dried herbs

 • 1 pinch pepper